Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Methodology

 \subsection{Dual Temperature Scaling strategy}

-Standard \ac{TS} rescales the logits by a single scalar $T > 0$ for all samples~\cite{guo2017calibration}.
+Standard \ac{TS} rescales the logits by a single scalar $T > 0$ for all samples~\citep{guo2017calibration}.
 However, as illustrated in the previous boundary analysis, the ideal relationship between confidence and uncertainty is governed by a piecewise function ($U_{\text{ideal}}$).
-A single global temperature tends to push the uncertainty of all predictions uniformly toward either the upper or lower boundary, failing to distinguish between the high-confidence/low-uncertainty regime and the low-confidence/high-uncertainty regime.
+A single global temperature tends to push the uncertainty of all predictions uniformly toward either the upper or lower boundary, failing to distinguish predictions with high confidence and low uncertainty from those with low confidence and high uncertainty.